-These values are capable of discharging any steam flow necessary to restore system control.
-If the turbine is available there is usually an offset before these values operate, to allow the governor system to have an effect on the steam flow via the GSV.
+These valves are capable of discharging any steam flow necessary to restore system control.
+If the turbine is available there is usually an offset before these valves operate, to allow speeder gear operation to have an effect on the steam flow via the GSV.